 Feeling Social and Want Some Great Company?
 Walk the French Way.

-The French Way is one of the most popular Camino de Santiago routes, and many pilgrims say that it is also the most beautiful, as well as the best for friendly adventurers.
-And that is not all.
+The French Way is one of the most popular Camino de Santiago routes, and many pilgrims say that it is also the most beautiful, and the best for meeting other friendly adventurers.
 The route is also famous for the great range of restaurants and breathtaking sights.
 You will be amazed from the moment you arrive in Saint Jean Pied de Port, a place that can charm every visitor with its beautifully arranged streets filled with happy people from every corner of the world.

 Since it is the most famous of the Camino de Santiago routes, expect the French Camino to be very crowded, especially during summer.
 So, if crowds aren’t your cup of tea, and you want to do some soul-searching, you might want to go back to El Camino Primitivo and reconsider your choice.